 A copy of the Parents English Workshop can be downloaded below, together with suggestions of 100 books which your child may enjoy reading in KS1, Years 3 & 4 and Year 5 & 6.

 - 100 Books To Read in Year 1 and 2

 - 100 Books To Read In Years 3 and 4

 - 100 Books To Read In Years 5 and 6

 - Key stage 2 Bookmark

 - Key stage 1 Bookmark

 - Foundation Stage Bookmark

 Calculation and Arithmetic

 We believe that all children should have the skills needed for the 4 number operations in maths.
-Consequently, we have developed our own calculation policy, linked to our Milestones curriculum.
-You can download it below.
+Consequently, we have developed our own calculation policy which you can download below.